miqqie/pp_skillmap_portal/intro_to_javascript.md

 }
 ```

-`i` starts at 1, increments by 1 each loop, and stops when it exceeds `totalPages`.
-Every page gets a centered footer automatically.
+> **What this shows:** This loop runs once for every page in the PDF. `i` starts at `1`, and the loop continues as long as `i <= totalPages`, incrementing by `1` each time (`i++`).
+Inside the loop, `doc.setPage(i)` moves the "pen" to page `i`.
+Then it calculates the footer text (e.g. "Page 2 of 5"), measures its width, and draws it centered at the bottom of the page.
+Every page gets a footer automatically — without the loop, you'd need a separate block of code for each page.

+---

 ### `for...of` Loop — Iterate Over Values

+`for...of` loops over the **values** in an array or other iterable, one at a time.
+It's cleaner than a classic `for` loop when you don't need to track the index.

 ```javascript
 // From render() — populate every filter dropdown with the same headers